Ukraine national bandy team

 The Ukraine national bandy team is Ukraine's national representative in the winter team sport of bandy.
 Two national teams exist, one for men and one for women.
 Both teams are organized by the Ukrainian Bandy and Rink bandy Federation.
 A national junior boys team has also competed internationally for Ukraine.
 This article deals chiefly with the men's senior national team.
 The national team's kit is in the Ukrainian colours of yellow and blue.

 The Ukraine national men's bandy team made its debut at the 2013 Bandy World Championship.
 The Ukraine women's national bandy team was scheduled to make its world debut at the 2022 Women's Bandy World Championship but had to withdraw due to the 2022 Russian invasion of Ukraine.
-The women's team was to next attempt making its world debut at the 2023 Women's Bandy World Championship in Sweden.
+The Ukraine women's national bandy team made its debut at the 2023 Women's Bandy World Championship in Sweden, finishing 6th.

 History

 The national team made its debut at the men's 2013 Bandy World Championship (XXXIIIrd), and also participated at the 2014 Bandy World Championship (XXXIVth).
 For the 2015 Bandy World Championship, the team withdrew for political reasons due to the conflict with Russia over Crimea.
 At the 2016 Bandy World Championship (XXXVIth) they returned, capturing bronze in Division B, currently the national team's best performance in history.

 The men's national team did not participate in the 2022 Bandy World Championship which was to be the first time the men's tournament was to be held since the COVID-19 pandemic outbreak.
 The tournament was cancelled due to the unforeseen impact of the 2022 Russian invasion of Ukraine.
+The invasion also caused significant damage to the sport's infrastructure in Ukraine; the "Saltivskyi lid" rink in Kharkiv was hit by rocket attacks, and training for national teams was relocated to Dnipro.

 World Championship record

 Seniors

 The Ukraine national men's senior bandy team began competing in the Bandy World Championship making its debut at the 2013 Bandy World Championship.
-It did not compete in the 2015 or 2022 tournament.
+It did not compete in the 2015, 2022, or 2023 tournaments.